danielavornic/TMPS-labs/lab_1/README.md

 ![Add Book](screenshots/add_book.png)
 _Figure 4: Adding a new book to the library_

 Using the Prototype pattern, the system can create copies of existing books while maintaining their type and basic properties.
-Figure 5 shows the process of creating a copy of an existing book by providing a new ISBN and publication year.
+Figure 5 shows the process of creating a copy of an existing book by entering a new ISBN and publication year.

 ![Create Book Copy](screenshots/create_copy.png)
 _Figure 5: Creating a copy of an existing book_

 The system also allows librarians to register new borrowers and handle book checkouts and returns.
-Figure 6 shows the process of adding a new borrower to the system, while Figure 7 and Figure 8 demonstrate checking out and returning a book to the library, respectively.
+Figure 6 shows the process of adding a new borrower to the system, while Figure 7 and Figure 8 demonstrate checking out and returning a book to the library.

 ![Add borrower](screenshots/add_borrower.png)
 _Figure 6: Registering a new borrower_